 Task lighting is focused and calibrated to specific work areas, such as counters.
 And accent lighting does just that — accent and highlights architectural details or objects within your redesigned space, such as kitchen lighting that points up from the top of your cabinets or rope lighting lining the undersides, which, incidentally, is a really easy do-it-yourself project.

 When designing your light plan, realize that more light in the kitchen is not necessarily better.
 Smart lighting is.
 Make sure to match the amount and quality of light to the function in each area of the room.
-Compact fluorescent lamps, for example, use 25 to 35 percent less energy than incandescent lamps, provide the same amount of illumination and last 10 times longer.
-LED’s bulbs are even more efficient, and built-in LED fixtures almost never need replacing.
+LED lighting lamps, for example, use 25 to 35 percent less energy than incandescent lamps, provide the same amount of illumination and last many times longer and built-in LED fixtures almost never need replacing.

 TOM: Whether or not you’re known for your culinary creations, make sure you can see what you’re doing and do it efficiently with the right kitchen lighting.
 Hi, I’m Tom Kraeutler.